hanzopgp/AlphaZeroICGA/README.md

 The games are hosted on the Ludii software, which is in java.
 Since we use python for our algorithms we will need a java-python bridge such as **JPY**.
 Microsoft Visual C++ 14.0 and Java JDK 7.0 are required to build JPY.
 We also need the **Ludii** software to run our algorithms in the environment.
+We compile a jar file in order to export our AI on Ludii thanks to ant so it is also required even though you can do it otherwise.

 Links :
 - https://github.com/Ludeme/LudiiPythonAI